sbernauer/breakwater/README.md

           Enable dump of video stream into file.
 File location will be `<VIDEO_SAVE_FOLDER>/pixelflut_dump_{timestamp}.mp4` -c, --connections-per-ip <CONNECTIONS_PER_IP>
-          Allow only a certain number of connections per ip address --vnc-address
+          Allow only a certain number of connections per ip address --vnc-address <VNC_LISTEN_ADDRESSES>
-          Listen address to bind to (multiple can be specified) Only one address of each IP version can be specified --native-display
+          VNC server listen address to bind to (multiple can be specified).
+Only one address of each IP version can be specified
+      --native-display
           Enable native display output.
 This requires some form of graphical system (so will probably not work on your server)
       --viewport <VIEWPORT>